 Riding boots don’t play by the same rules as normal footwear when it comes to formality.
 There is, however, a uniform worn along with them, which includes:

-One can theoretically ride in any season, though it’s customary to avoid the dead of winter and the hottest summer days.
-Horses are living beings and are just as adversely affected by extreme weather as we are.
+One can theoretically ride in any season, though it’s customary to avoid the dead of winter and the hottest summer days for long periods of time.
+While horses are very resilient animals and require regular exercise, they shouldn’t be pushed too hard in adverse conditions.

 Should I Buy A Riding Boot?